trianam/trianam.github.io/_theory/linear-algebra.md

 \end{equation*}
 $$

+### Linear independence
+A set of vectors like \eqref{eq:setSpan} is linearly independent if no vector of it can be expressed as linear combination of the others.

 ## Identity and Inverse matrix
 ### Identity matrix
 Identity matrix is a special square matrix that does not change the value of a vector when it is multiplied to it.
 It is denoted with $\mat{I}_n\in\mR^{n\times n}$ and it is equal to: